AWCXV/EvaNet/README.md

 <div align="center">
   <img src="images/public_leaderboard.png" width="1000px" />
   <p>"Public Leaderboard for the LLVIP benchmark.
-You are welcome to submit your papers, results, and model weights for inclusion in the Public Leaderboard (Email: chunyang_cheng@jiangnan.edu.cn)."</p>
+You are welcome to submit your papers, results, and model weights for inclusion in the Public Leaderboard (Email: chunyang_cheng@jiangnan.edu.cn, WeChat: chengchunyang2016)."</p>
 </div>

 #### 🔹 How to Use